Eslam-Amin/BookStoreBackend/README.md

   - `GET /api/books`
   - Retrieves a list of all books available in the store.

+## Deployment

+This server has been deployed to Render.com.
+You can access it through [this link](https://bookstorebackend-hzhl.onrender.com/books).

 ## Future Enhancements

 To enhance the project further, consider the following: